 Mangoes | Kiwi |

-Here are some green vegetables to include in your hormone balance diet:
+Here are some green vegetables to consider adding to your hormone balance grocery list:

 Kale | Spinach |